 From the boat you can admire Amsterdam from a different angle.
 And it’s fun.
 You can choose between different cruises.

-How about evening cruise with pizza that especially older kids will appreciate?
-Or cruise in a closed boat which is perfect for the misfits like us.
-There is also a popular cruise in an open boat .
+How about a pizza cruise in the evening, which is especially appreciated by older children?
+Or a cruise in a closed boat, which is ideal for such a leisurely cruise.
+There is also a popular open boat cruise.
+Book your cruise here.

 Next to the Zoo you will find the Microbia Museum, which will introduce you to the world of microbes in a fun and interactive way.
 A great and unique activity for children and adults.